 The Evolution of Waterproofing

 What do a pirate ship, a leather jacket, and a Samsung S21 smartphone all have in common?
 No, this is not the beginning of some strange joke.
 The truth is, all of these items at one time or another have been labeled as “waterproof.”
-Let’s take a look at the history of waterproofing and how we got to the waterproofing solutions that exist today.
+Let’s take a look at the history of waterproofing and how we got to the waterproof solutions that exist today.

 Medieval & Ancient Waterproofing

 Over the years, the definition of what makes an item waterproof has changed quite a bit, so let’s start at the beginning.
 Long before the use of special technology or chemicals, like the ones used in modern-day waterproofing, people used substances found in nature like tar, pitch, oil or wax to give objects waterproof qualities.

 How Were Wooden Ships Made Waterproof?